ESC

 Clipperton Island

-named after an 18th-century English pirate who supposedly used the island as a base
+named after an 18th-century English pirate who is alleged to have used the island as a base starting in 1705

 sometimes referred to as Ile de la Passion or Atoll Clipperton